PNOC 001: Phase II Study of Everolimus for Recurrent or Progressive Low-grade Gliomas in Children

 - Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements.

 Note: A detailed assessment of Hepatitis B/C medical history and risk factors must be done at screening for all patients.
-Hepatitis B Virus (HBV) DNA and Hepatitis C Virus (HCV) RNA PCR testing are required at screening for all patients with a positive medical history based on risk factors and/or confirmation of prior HBV/HCV infection.
+Hepatitis B Virus (HBV) DNA and Hepatitis C Virus (HCV) RNA Polymerase chain reaction (PCR) testing are required at screening for all patients with a positive medical history based on risk factors and/or confirmation of prior HBV/HCV infection.

 - University of California, Los Angeles